top of page

 “The man does not live by bread alone, but by every word that proceeds from the mouth of HaShem does the man live.”
 Deuteronomy 8:3

 D. Thomas Lancaster points out that the Hebrew does not say “man does not live by bread alone” but “THE man does not live by bread alone.”
-While this statement is true of every human being, there may be a hint to The Man, that is, the Messiah in this verse.
-Moreover, Jewish tradition expects the Messiah to bring forth the manna like Moshe did.
+While this statement is true of every human being, there may be a hint to The Man, that is, the Messiah, in this verse.
+Moreover, Jewish tradition expects the Messiah to bring forth the manna as Moshe did.
 The Jewish scholar Joseph Klausner explains,

-“. . .
-Just as Moses brought redemption to his people, so also will Messiah bring redemption. . .
-Just as Moses, after revealing himself to his brethren in Egypt and announcing to them that deliverance was near, was forced to go into hiding for a time, so also will be Messiah be forced to hide himself after the first revelations, just as Moses crossed from Midian to Egypt riding on a donkey (Exod 4:20), so also will Messiah come riding on a donkey; just as Moses caused manna to rain from the sky, so will Messiah bring forth different kinds of food in a miraculous way; and just as Moses gave to the children of Israel wells and springs of water in the wilderness, so also will Messiah make streams of water flow in the desert.
-Not only this, but the acceptance of suffering because of the iniquities of others, which late Jewish legend attributes to the Messiah…is also attributed to our master Moses.
-(This may be called suffering for atonement; Christian scholars call it vicarious suffering, and in Christianity this idea has become an important article of faith.)”
-Joseph Klausner, The Messianic Idea in Israel, pages 17-18, 19, 27
+“...Just as Moses brought redemption to his people, so also will Messiah bring redemption. . .
+Just as Moses, after revealing himself to his brethren in Egypt and announcing to them that deliverance was near, was forced to go into hiding for a time, so also will Messiah be forced to hide himself after the first revelations, just as Moses crossed from Midian to Egypt riding on a donkey (Exod 4:20), so also will Messiah come riding on a donkey; just as Moses caused manna to rain from the sky, so will Messiah bring forth different kinds of food in a miraculous way; and just as Moses gave to the children of Israel wells and springs of water in the wilderness, so also will Messiah make streams of water flow in the desert.
+Not only this but the acceptance of suffering because of the iniquities of others, which late Jewish legend attributes to the Messiah…is also attributed to our master Moses.
+(This may be called suffering for atonement; Christian scholars call it vicarious suffering, and in Christianity, this idea has become an important article of faith.)”
+Joseph Klausner, The Messianic Idea in Israel, pgs.
+17-18, 19, 27

-Yeshua later fulfilled Jewish expectations by miraculously bringing forth bread for others, feeding 5,000 people, leaving twelve baskets left over, calling to mind the Twelve Tribes of Israel (Matthew 14:31-21).
+Yeshua later fulfilled Jewish expectations by miraculously bringing forth bread for others, feeding 5,000 people, leaving twelve baskets left over, and calling to mind the Twelve Tribes of Israel (Matthew 14:31-21).
 In the second incident, he fed 4,000 with seven baskets left over, evoking the 70 nations of the world (Matthew 15:29-39).
-These events also echo the manna in the wilderness, and look forward to the miraculous food of the Messianic Banquet.
+These events also echo the manna in the wilderness and look forward to the miraculous food of the Messianic Banquet.

 One of Yeshua’s greatest desires was for his beloved people to recognize him as their Messiah.
 This was not for his own glory, but in order to protect them from the impending disaster and bring the final Redemption, uniting G-d and Man back together.
 He knew this would not happen and wept over Jerusalem (Luke 19:41-44).
-Tears flowed from his eyes as he foresaw the coming destruction of the Temple, his Father’s House, the future persecutions and two-thousand year exile.
+Tears flowed from his eyes as he foresaw the coming destruction of the Temple, his Father’s House, the future persecutions, and two-thousand-year exile.

 Similar to a boxer taking many different blows from various angles, this was one punch that was particularly difficult to grapple with: To remain concealed as the Tzaddik HaEmet, and not reveal himself openly as the awaited Messiah to his people.
 This seems to be the reason for the ‘if’ because Yeshua truly is the King of the Jews.